matt2ology/obsidian-technical-notes/Book Notes and References Library 📚/How to Build Android Apps with Kotlin/How to Build Android Apps with Kotlin Note Hub.md

 ### Chapter 4 - Building App Navigation

+Building App Navigation, goes through the different types of navigation in an application.
+You will learn about navigation drawers with sliding layouts, bottom navigation, and tabbed navigation.

 ### Chapter 5 - Essential Libraries: Retrofit, Mochi, and Glide

 ### Chapter 6 - Adding and Interacting with RecyclerView